Jen Braithwaite (Research & Operations)

 Therese is a 200 hour certified yoga teacher and dreams of bringing Yoga into the lives of many more people who would normally not have access to the practice.
 Therese teaches our 5-11 year olds.
-During the day Therese works as a project and events manager, so was the perfect person to organise all our behind-the-scenes-logistics for our 2017 ATAWHAI youth programme..
-From organising sponsors, liasing with our team of volunteers and rangatahi, and helping to plan all the requirements for the event - Therese made sure everything happened.
+During the day, Therese works as a project and events manager, so was the perfect person to help organise all our behind-the-scenes-logistics for ATAWHAI.
+From organising sponsors, liaising with our team, and helping to plan all the requirements, Therese made sure it happened.

 Deb Fong (Womens Prison Yoga Teacher & Events Support)

-Having taught yoga for over 10 years Deb has witnessed first hand the changes yoga and mindfulness can make to peoples life.
-Deb volunteers because, she thinks its important to make them available to people who would not feel comfortable or be able to afford studio classes.
+Having taught yoga for over 10 years, Deb has witnessed first hand the changes Yoga and Mindfulness can make to lives, and volunteers because she thinks its important to make them available to people who would not feel comfortable or be able to afford studio classes.
 Deb left her corporate IT role to teach Yoga full-time in 2017 and started volunteering with us in operations support and in teaching yoga at Wiri Womens Prison.

 Katie Harrison (Youth Mentor)

 Katie is a mama and works mentoring at-risk whanau.
-She supports The Kindness Institute because she supports the wellbeing of Rangatahi in Aotearoa.
-She think its absolutely vital to pass these tools on to youth so that they can ride the waves of what is a pretty complex and emotional time in their development.
-‘Building kind and resilient rangatahi should be a priority in this country and I feel very privileged to be a part of this mahi that aims to do this.’
+She supports The Kindness Institute because she thinks it's absolutely vital to pass these tools on to youth so that they can ride the waves of what is a pretty complex and emotional time in their development.
+‘Building kind and resilient rangatahi should be a priority in this country and I feel very privileged to be a part of this mahi that aims to do this,’ she says.